GRichard513/ADisc-MSDA/README.md

 Non GPU users can turn it down by specifying the device to 'cpu'.
 To reproduce our environment, one can use  the following line: **conda env create -f environment.yml**

-Data for the Amazon experiments are not available but can be downloaded and processed by running create_amazon.py Code also includes **DANN** [2] and **MDAN** [3].
+Data for the Amazon experiments can be downloaded and processed by running create_amazon.py Code also includes **DANN** [2] and **MDAN** [3].
 For [3], the code was largely inspired from their original implementation (https://github.com/KeiraZhao/MDAN).

+---

 [1] Richard, G., de Mathelin, A., Hébrail, G., Mougeot, M., & Vayatis, N. (2020).
 Unsupervised Multi-Source Domain Adaptation for Regression.